theoromeo/NextPage-Parser/readme.md

 ## Nodes
 Nodes are elements defined by the `np-for` attribute and acts as a type of `key` or `response` to a client request.

+#### About the np-for attribute
+>Values for the `np-for` lookup is case-insensitive.

+>`np-for` values can only contain `1 key` and spaces are not allowed.

+### Defining a few Nodes
+Lets imagine we on a page of an artist encyclopedia type website that contains information about John Mayer. (lets call it `Page:A`)

+On the page there is a section on the deferent guitar brands he has used and some information relative to that brand and John Mayer.

 We define the nodes using `np-for` and its `view`.

 ```html